xEvl7/Time-Wave/Readme.md

-Quick Start
+# How to run:

+1. clone this git repository
-npm install
+2. npm install
-npx expo run:android
+3. npx expo start --dev-client (if first time fails, just try again)

-Requirements:
+# Requirements:

-Java 11 & below
+- Java 11 & below

+# Development tips:

+1. press ctrl+m developer menu can quickly reload app in emulator

+# Github Tips:

+1. Always fetch the latest version of the code from github repo main branch and update

+---

 This is an Expo project. https://docs.expo.dev/